 Another old-timer stall in Marine Parade is the Neptune Hong Kong Dim Sum.
 They have been around for 23 years and counting!
-Having to stay that long in the business is enough proof that they know what they’re doing!
+Having to stay that long in the business proves they know what they’re doing!
 As a tradition, their Hong Kong-style Dim Sum is still served in bamboo baskets!

 You can rest assured that their Dim Sum is fresh since they make it on the spot.
 After steaming, the prawns are bouncy and filled with the bursting taste of the sea!
 The pork is also well-seasoned and tender to bite.
 If you want more than that, they have a variety of quality Dim Sum to choose from their menu!

 Located At: #01-26, 84 Marine Parade Central Market & Food Centre, Singapore

 This food stall will be open from Monday to Sunday, 8:00 AM to 8:00 PM